jumpbrain/blog/content/posts/qualitative_analysis.md

 $$Power\_{Ukraine} = 25 \\cdot 100 = 2500$$

+Then, we find a **weighted average** of $\text{Ideal point}$, weighted by power:

 $$Power\_{Total} = 7600 + 4200 + 2500 = 14300$$

-Then, we find a **weighted average** of ideal point, weighted by power:
+$$\frac{(\text{Ideal point}\_{Russia} \\cdot Power\_{Russia}) + (\text{Ideal point}\_{West} \\cdot Power\_{West}) + (\text{Ideal point}\_{Ukraine} \\cdot Power\_{Ukraine})}{Power\_{Total}} = $$

 $$\frac{(100 \\cdot 7600) + (25 \\cdot 4200) + (0 \\cdot 2500)}{14300} = 60.5 $$

-This puts us in between a scenario where Russia gets the Russian areas but looses influence over Ukraine and Russia retains nominal control over a territorially unstable Ukraine.
+This puts the weighted average ideal point in between a scenario where Russia gets the Russian areas but looses influence over Ukraine and a scenario where Russia retains nominal control over a territorially unstable Ukraine.

 ### Conclusion
 > The Russo-Ukrainian war will not end in russias favour.
 The invasion will deteriorate into territorial battles raging indifinetly given the same engagement from the west and the east.

 This prediction was made early spring 2022, what ensued after was increasing support for Ukraine from the west coupled with moral decline within the russian ranks.
-Today we're proably sitting at a soft sub 60's.
-Do you agree?
-Try this method out for yourself!
+Today we're proably sitting at a soft sub 60's, **do you agree?**

-Why where do experts get it wrong?
+Why do experts get it wrong?
 I don't know.
-Maybe they tried using past or similar examples to see through extreme complexity rather than stepping back to look at the bigger picture.
+Maybe they tried extrapolating from past or similar examples to see through extreme complexity rather than stepping back to look at the bigger picture.
+Maybe they forgot that one should always carry one fair coin.
+Maybe I got lucky.

-Where do we go from here?

-In the next post I'll incorporate some priors to incorporate uncertainty regarding the salience, influence and power of involved actors when using this method.

-In the post after that I'll probably use this as a base case to produce competing hypo's.

-Then I'll create a post about curating security situation related text for fine-tuning an LLM.
+I would like to end with a stark reminder, that **these estimates are not evidence driven, they are driven by our own assumptions**.
+If we're biased in any direction the numbers will reflect that.
+By adding complexity to our beliefs I think we're at the risk of interpreting emotional padding as evidence.
+Nontheless, this is a feasible method for producing a weighted belief, should you insist!

+In the next post I'll probably write something about curating security situation related text for fine-tuning a large language model (llm), or something along those lines.
+Then I'll create some retrieval augmented generation, vector based and graph based, using security related text.
+Then I'll likely move into something more tangible, e.g cybersecurity and the NIST frameworks.

+Meet you there!

+### References
+Tetlock, P. E., & Gardner, D. (2015).
+Superforecasting: The Art and Science of Prediction.
+Mesquita, Bruce B. (2009).
+The Predictioneer's Game: Using the Logic of Brazen Self-Interest to See and Shape the Future.

+More reading:

+Tetlock, P. E., & Gardner, D. (2015).
+Sharpening Your Forecasting Skills.
+Tetlock, P. E. (1999).
+Theory-driven reasoning about plausible pasts and probable futures in world politics: are we prisoners of our preconceptions?.
+American Journal of Political Science, 335-366.